Mozes en Aäronkerk: Artworks

 The church organ, designed by Charles-Marie Philbert between 1869 and 1871, was built by the organmakers from Leeuwarden, De Gebroeders Adema ["The Brothers Adema"].
 Some of the pipes were supplied by the French organ builder, Cavaillé Coll.
 It was the first organ in the Netherlands to use the Barker lever, a French innovation that allowed faster and stronger music to be played.
-Expanded in 1876 and 1887, the organ was restored for the last time, in 1993 and 1994, by the Dutch organ building firm from Zaandam, Flentrop.
+Expanded in 1876 and 1887, the organ was restored most recently, in 1993 and 1994, by the Dutch organ building firm from Zaandam, Flentrop.
 It has 48 registers on three manuals and a pedalboard.
 Throughout its existence, it has been played by such notables as Charles-Marie Widor and Camille Saint-Saëns.

 Chronogram

-On the architrave of the portal entrance is the Latin inscription from the year 1842:
+On the architrave of the portal entrance is the Latin inscription from the year 1839: